tedneward/Azgaarnoth/Creatures/Mephit.md

 >- **Languages** Aquan, Terran
 >- **Challenge** 1/4 (50 XP)
 >___
 >***Death Burst.*** When the mephit dies, it explodes in a burst of sticky mud.
-Each Medium or smaller creature within 5 feet of it must succeed on a DC 11 Dexterity saving throw or be restrained until the end of the creature’s next turn.
+Each Medium or smaller creature within 5 feet of it must succeed on a DC 11 Dexterity saving throw or be restrained until the end of the creature's next turn.
 >
 >***False Appearance.*** While the mephit remains motionless, it is indistinguishable from an ordinary mound of mud.
 >